 In 2007, Walmart.com launches its Site to Store Service.
 Walmart pioneers multi-channel shopping experience enabling customers to pick up their online purchases in stores.

 In 2009, Walmart Marketplace goes live, inviting third-party merchants to sell their products on Walmart.com.
+This opened an entirely new avenue for Walmart retailers countrywide, increasing their reach and the number of opportunities.

 In 2012, Walmart celebrates 50 years of helping people save money, so they can live better.